VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

         - A text area input field in which the user is required to enter their message to the bakery in order to submit the form.
         - The user submits the form using the submit button located under the message input field.

 The 'Find Us' page features:
 - The address of the bakery to inform users of the business location.
 - The open times of the bakery to inform users of the business hours.
 - A google map iframe to allow users to more easily find the bakery.

+In addition to the pages for the main content of the website, a custom 404 error page was also created.
+This page informs the user that an error has occurred when the page they intended to view cannot be reached and it's design is consistent with the rest of the website.

 ## Future Features
-- Add a thank you page or pop up message to thank the user for getting in touch via contact form upon successful submission.
+- A thank you page or pop up message to thank the user for getting in touch via contact form upon successful submission.
-- Add a custom 404 error page that adds personality that reflects the business, to give users a friendly apology for the error.
+- An online ordering service allowing users to order and pay for cakes online to be collected from the bakery or delivered.

 ---